LabNeuroCogDevel/CircleSacTasks/readme.md

 |Attention | 6  |    75  |
 |WM        | 6  |    100 |

+One attention run includes only trials of one type (pop,hab, or flex).

 ## fMRI

 |Task      |runs| trials | full| catch|